 - The local improvement tax fund infrastructure work to enhance or develop an area.
 This work includes paving and lighting streets.

-- A water service and waste collection fee is charged in some boroughs.
+- A water service fee is charged for non-residential buildings in some boroughs.

 Information and services